ArjanCodes/examples/even_more_code_smells/README.md

 ## Code smell #5.
 Backpedalling / Law of Demeter ([https://wiki.c2.com/?BackPedalling](https://wiki.c2.com/?BackPedalling)):

-Backpedalling means that you call a method, but then not provide the data it needs, so that the method needs to find all the stuff it requires elsewhere, often leading to the method needing implemenation details of another object.
+(talking head) Backpedalling means that you call a method, but then not provide the data it needs, so that the method needs to find all the stuff it requires elsewhere, often leading to the method needing implemenation details of another object.
 A related principle is the Law of Demeter: the principle of least knowledge.

 You see this happening in the payment processor, which has to get all kinds of information from the POSSystem when it processes a payment.
 If you look at what the payment processor actually needs it's only two things: a price that needs to be paid, and a reference or id related to what you're paying.
 So let's simply provide those things to the process_payment method, and make payment processor completely independent of the POS system.

 ## Code smell #6.
 Hardwired sequences with a single order: